Sanrax/flashcart-guides/docs/cart-guides/dspico.md

 === "Pico-Launcher"

-    !!! warning "Cheats and Soft-Reset"
+    !!! warning "Soft-Reset Not Supported"

-        Note that Pico-Launcher/Loader currently does not support using cheats, and soft-reset to the game menu is also unsupported.
-If these features are important to you, consider using TWiLightMenu++ or AKMenu-Next instead with nds-bootstrap.
-Please note that you won't benefit from some of the features offered by the DSpico if you choose to use nds-bootstrap.
+        Note that Pico-Launcher/Loader currently does not support soft-resetting to the game menu.
+If this is important to you, consider using TWiLightMenu++ or AKMenu-Next instead with nds-bootstrap.

+        Please note that you won't benefit from some of the features offered by the DSpico if you choose to use nds-bootstrap as the loader.

     1. Format the SD card you are using by following the [formatting tutorial.](../tutorials/formatting.md){target="_blank"}